iSelfSchooling.com - Copyright © 1999-2009 iSelfSchooling.com || References | Job Openings

 # symbcv -g mystddg associate dev SymDevName

-g) Verify association and record the Logical Device name given to your BCVs.
+g) Verify association and record the Logical Device name given to your BCVs

 # symdg show mystddg | more